jvishwanath/portfolio-tracker/PROJECT_DOCUMENTATION.md

 ## MCP Server Integration

-This project implements the **Model Context Protocol (MCP)** to allow AI assistants to interact with the portfolio tracker application through natural language.
+This project implements the **Model Context Protocol (MCP)** to allow AI assistants to interact with the NVest AI application through natural language.

 ### What is MCP?